mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 "parsing 'not master' and 'node is recovering' errors" for example response documents.

-When the client sees a "not master" or "node is recovering" error it MUST replace the server's description with a default ServerDescription of type Unknown.
+When the client sees a "not master" or "node is recovering" error and the error's `topologyVersion`_ is strictly greater than the current ServerDescription's topologyVersion it MUST replace the server's description with a ServerDescription of type Unknown.
-It MUST store useful information in the new ServerDescription's error field, including the error message from the server.
+Clients MUST store useful information in the new ServerDescription's error field, including the error message from the server.
+Clients MUST store the error's `topologyVersion`_ field in the new ServerDescription if present.
+(See `What is the purpose of topologyVersion?`_)

 Multi-threaded and asynchronous clients MUST `request an immediate check`_ of the server.